Notifiarr/notifiarr/README.md

 ### WebUI

-To enable the webui, add this parameter to your config file, toward the top next to quiet, and restart the client:
+To enable the webui, add this parameter to your config file, toward the top next to `quiet`, and restart the client:

 ```yaml
 ui_password = "username:9CharacterPassword"